John Watson (bishop)

-John Watson (1520–1584) was Bishop of Winchester in the 1580s.
+John Watson (1520–1584) was an English Anglican bishop who served as Bishop of Winchester in the 1580s.

-Life
+Early life and family

 He was born in Evesham, Worcestershire, England, the son of Thomas Watson and Agnes née Weeks.
 Thomas Watson was born in Evesham around 1491 and in 1544 purchased part of the former Evesham Abbey lands and the lordship of Bengeworth, across the River Avon from Evesham town.
 On those lands he built a fine Tudor house as the family home.
 It was named the Mansion House, and though much modified, retained that name until about 1970, when it was renamed the Evesham Hotel, which name it still bears in 2020.
+John graduated Bachelor of Arts (BA) from Oxford University in June 1539 and he was elected Fellow of All Souls College, Oxford in 1540; on 25 June 1544, he was incepted Master of Arts (Oxford) (MA Oxon).